TeachersFirst - Featured Sites: Week of Sep 26, 2021

 GradesK to 12

 In the ClassroomPossible uses are only limited by your imagination!
-Create your own story page for parents and students where they can stay updated about what is happening in your classroom.
-Enhance or extend student learning (depending on the project requirement) by having students create a visual story to accompany books read in class, tell about social studies events, or display images for different science terms.
-Create a video to show a process, explain an experiment, or discuss data collected.
-Create a video montage of images taken in the classroom, during field trips, or club activities about happenings throughout the year.
-Flip your classroom using Spark presentations.
-Adobe Spark is perfect to use for digital storytelling in any subject!
+Create your own flyer, poster, business card, etc. for parents and students where they can learn a little you and what is happening in your classroom.
+Enhance or extend student learning (depending on the project requirement) by having students create a visual to accompany books read in class, tell about social studies events, or display images for different science terms.
+Flip your classroom using Adobe Express presentations.
+Adobe Express is perfect to use for presentations, digital storytelling, or a gift (think Mother's Day) in any subject!

 GradesK to 12